mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 -------
  In Attendance: Draper, Gigg, Hahn, Moore, Peterson, Savici, Whitfield

- * The approach suggested appears to be reasonable.
+ * The approach suggested for Histograms appears to be reasonable.
 It needs to be discussed again at the next TSC meeting.